 Síocháin is an Irish word meaning “Peace”.
 This song features the Bodhrán, a traditional Irish instrument, and the Lambeg Drum from Northern Ireland.
 Musically, I attempted to make it sound like an Irish ‘reel’ of sorts.
 The theme of the song is peace and reconciliation and it was written in response to the “Centenary” celebrations in 2016.

 Shivani is the slowest and most thoughtful track on Super Feo Express.
 It was written in 2013 after the Islamist group Al-Shabaab attacked a shopping centre in Nairobi and killed all non-Muslims in an attempt to polarise Kenyan society, where different tribes and religions attempt to live together in peace.
 Shivani was an unborn child whose pregnant mother was one of the victims.
 This song is a lament for her and other children who are killed in adult wars.

 Can we see you play in Valencia again?
-I hope to do an album launch in Valencia before the end of the year.
+I hope to do an album launch in Valencia in the future…

 How did you find living in Valencia compared to Dublin?
 They are very different places.
 Valencia is probably my favourite city in the world.
 It is the perfect size, on the coast, and I also really like the different cultural hubs, and the fact that it isn’t all concentrated in the middle.
 Dublin is great, a lot bigger and spread out.
 It is very green, and while it takes a while to get around, it has a village type feel and everyone knows each other.
 It is more expensive than Valencia, but there seems to be better pay and more opportunities.